Understanding Throttle-By-Wire

 FAQs

-Throttle-by-Wire technology is predominantly used in newer vehicles, but some older models may also have implemented this system.
+Newer vehicles predominantly use Throttle-by-Wire technology, but some older models may also implement this system.

-2. Can throttle-by-wire systems be modified for increased performance?
+2. Can engineers modify throttle-by-wire systems for increased performance?

 3. Are there any potential drawbacks to using throttle-by-wire technology?